microsoft/code-with-engineering-playbook/docs/design/design-reviews/decision-log/examples/memory/Architecture/Data-Model.md

 ### User

-The user object refers to who a person is.
+The user object refers to whom a person is.
 We do not store our own rather use Azure OIDs.

 ### User Profile